Garm Hava: Production

 The film was based on an unpublished short story by writer-screenwriter Ismat Chughtai and later adapted by Kaifi Azmi and Shama Zaidi.
-Chugtai narrated the story to Sathyu and his wife Zaidi, deriving from the struggles of her own relatives during the Partition before some of them migrated for Pakistan.
+Chughtai narrated to them the story, which derived from the struggles of her own relatives during the Partition before some of them migrated to Pakistan.
 While developing the screenplay, poet-lyricist Azmi added his own experiences of Agra and the local leather industry.
 Later, he also wrote in the dialogues.

 The film was shot on location in the city of Agra, with scenes of Fatehpur Sikri as well.
 Due to repeated local protests owing to its controversial theme, a fake second unit with unloaded cameras were sent to various locations to divert attention from the film's actual locations.
 As the film's commercial producers had early on backed out fearing public and governmental backlash, and the "Film Finance Corporation" (FFC), now National Film Development Corporation (NFDC), stepped in later with a funding of ₹ 250,000.
 Sathyu borrowed the remaining ₹ 750,000 of the budget from friends.
-The film was co-produced and shot by Ishan Arya, who after making ad films made his feature film debut, using an Arriflex camera, lent by Homi Sethna, Sathyu's friend.
+The film was co-produced and shot by Ishan Arya, who after making ad films made his feature film debut, using a second-hand Arriflex camera, lent by Homi Sethna, Sathyu's friend.
 As Sathyu couldn't afford recording equipment, the film was shot silent, and the location sounds and voices were dubbed in post-production.
 Shama Zaidi also doubled up as the costume and production designer.